Current Research Studies

 The Pediatric RISK Stratification Study (RISK) is designed to identify the genetic, microbiological, and immunological factors in children that are predictive of more severe IBD.
 1, 100 patients at 28 centers in the United States and Canada have been recruited and enrolled at disease onset, and are being prospectively followed for complications and response to therapies.
 RISK findings will translate into new protocols for individualized approaches to treating Crohn’s disease and ulcerative colitis in children, aged 10 and under, and enable physicians to predict and prevent progression to severe disease and its lifelong consequences.

-The Clinical Research Alliance is a network of major medical centers and smaller, local facilities collaborating on clinical studies of the management and treatment of IBD.
+The Clinical Research Networks are a collaboration of major medical centers and smaller, local facilities working on clinical studies of the management and treatment of IBD.
 Members include hospitals, medical centers, clinics, and research facilities that have developed an IBD-related research program administered by a principal investigator.

 Ocean State Crohn’s & Colitis Area Registry

 The Ocean State Crohn's & Colitis Area Registry (OSCCAR) is a CDC-sponsored research study that investigates the epidemiology of IBD and the impact of practice variation on treatment outcomes.
 In collaboration with the Icahn School of Medicine at Mount Sinai and investigators at Rhode Island Hospital, OSCCAR enrolled 408 newly diagnosed IBD patients from Rhode Island between 2007 and 2012, and has been tracking and analyzing their disease progression, treatment, and health outcomes.
 OSCCAR-derived information and data has enabled numerous studies that increase our understanding of IBD and its progression over time, and that are helping physicians to provide more effective, individualized treatment for their patients.

 This colloquium brought together leading researchers to share their latest work in therapies, genetics, nutrition, and much more.